parsa-mostafaie/learnflow-filament/README.md

 ### Running the Application

-Run the development server and Webpack build in one command:
+Run the development server and vite in one command:
 `    composer run dev
    `